robjacob/pad/README.md

 ### Retrieve:

+Display *all* the items, ordered by distance, and maybe shaded based on their distance.

+Or something like:

-Must be within RADIUSFAR otherwise forget it.
+* Must be within RADIUSFAR otherwise forget it.

-And, even if there are many, want ALL entries that are very close (ie within RADIUSNEAR), so I don't lose something I thought I filed
+* And, even if there are many, want ALL entries that are very close (ie within RADIUSNEAR), so I don't lose something I thought I filed